Sport in London: Wembley Stadium

 Wembley Stadium, in north-west London, is the national football stadium (and also hosted Tottenham Hotspur's home games from 2017 to 2019), and is traditionally the home of the FA Cup semi-finals and final, League Cup final and England's home internationals.
 The old stadium was closed in 2000 to be demolished and completely rebuilt, and the new stadium opened in 2007.
 Cardiff's Millennium Stadium was the venue for FA Cup finals during the reconstruction, while England played at various venues around the country.
-Wembley was one of the venues for the 1966 FIFA World Cup and the 1996 European Football Championship, and hosted the final of both tournaments.
-It was also the venue for the European Cup final in 1968, 1978, 1992, 2011 and 2013.
-Wembley will host the semi-finals and finals of the Euro 2020 after winning the right to host the semi-finals and finals when Germany withdrew their bid.
+Wembley was one of the venues for the 1966 FIFA World Cup and the 1996 UEFA European Championship, and hosted the final of both tournaments.
+It was also the venue for the European Cup final in 1968, 1978, 1992, 2011, 2013 and 2024.
+Wembley hosted the semi-finals and finals of the Euro 2020 after winning the right to host the semi-finals and finals when Germany withdrew their bid.
 As well as football matches, Wembley has hosted many other sporting events, including the rugby league Challenge Cup final.